Cleeng/mediastore-sdk/README.md

 Config.setPublisher("publisherId");
 ```

-where `publisherId` is your publisher ID in the Cleeng system.
+where `publisherId` is your broadcaster ID in the Cleeng system.

 2. Setting `offerId`